Prenatal Care in Key West, FL

 - Gain a Healthy Amount of Weight – Weight gain is important during pregnancy.
 Gaining too much or too little can negatively impact the health of mom and baby.
 We monitor weight gain to help you gain a healthy amount.

 We will provide other relevant health and lifestyle tips during your initial visit with Dr. Peterson so that you will be well-prepared before you begin your regular visits with your obstetrician.

 Frequently Asked Questions About Prenatal Care in Key West, FL

-You’ll meet with Dr. Peterson regularly during your pregnancy.
 Typically, visits are scheduled monthly during early pregnancy, becoming more frequent as your pregnancy progresses.
-At the end of your pregnancy, you will likely visit Dr. Peterson at least once a week.
-High-risk pregnancies receive more frequent monitoring.
+At the end of your pregnancy, you will likely visit your obstetrician at least once a week.
+High-risk pregnancies often receive more frequent monitoring.

 Pregnancy is a time of change.
 We realize that you’ll have questions.
-If you’re a patient of Dr. Peterson, get in touch with any questions or concerns.
+If you’re a patient of Dr. Peterson’s, get in touch with any questions or concerns.
 We’re here for you!